Stay up to date

 - Various computing environments (cloud, virtual, hybrid)

-- Different types of user account variables such as identities, roles (human, applications, machine)
+- Different types of user account variables such as identities, roles (human, applications systems, machine)

-A 2016 Forrester study also found that 80% of information security threats involve accounts with privileged access.
+A 2016 Forrester study also found that 80% of information security threats involve accounts with higher privileges.
 Another reason why the principle of least privilege, also the Principle of least authority, is essential security control.

-Cloud and virtualized environments provide numerous benefits, the simple truth why we see an exponential rise in cloud adoption.
+Cloud and virtualized environments provide numerous benefits, the simple truth is why we see an exponential rise in cloud adoption.
+During our assessments, mainly AWS penetration testing, Azure pentest or Office 365 tenancy reviews, privilege audit is one of the main components.

-Insecure privileged access management is likely the case during a hybrid environment where legacy applications, services are used.
+Insecure privileged access management is likely the case during a hybrid environment where legacy applications, computer systems and services are used.

-Latest systems such as AWS, Office 365, Azure portals provide granular access with multiple privileges and roles to allow control and scalability.
-However, with multiple sites and multi-cloud implementations, it can be quite a task for the teams, leaving them with more confusion and gaps without a lack of strict processes, including tools.
+Latest systems such as AWS, Office 365, and Azure portals provide granular access with multiple privileges and roles to allow control and scalability.
+However, with multiple sites, and multi-cloud implementations, it can be quite a task for the teams leaving them with more chances of confusion and gaps without a lack of strict processes including tools.

 Privileged accounts enjoy elevated, non-restricted access to target systems, services or accounts that non-privileged accounts don’t have access to.
 Organisations often allot privileges to users based on two parameters: